 Belterra Casino Resort is located on the Indiana side of the Ohio River, which forms the border between Indiana and the state of the same name.
 The casino property opened its sportsbook on Sept.
 9. It represents the closest sports betting location to Cincinnati.

-Belterra’s sportsbook operates in conjunction with its strategic partner, FanDuel.
+Belterra’s retail sportsbook operates in conjunction with FanDuel.
 The daily fantasy sports titan lent its brand to the new sportsbook, which maintains five cashier windows and 10 self-service kiosks for bettors.

 Of the Chicago-area casinos, Blue Chip Casino is the most removed from the Windy City.
 It occupies an area along the southeastern shore of Lake Michigan.

 Like Belterra, Blue Chip’s new sportsbook is functioning under the FanDuel banner.
 The 2,700-square-foot facility opened its doors to the public on Sept.
 5.